Torrejón de Ardoz: Location

 It is located to the east of the city of Madrid, near the A-2, the highway connecting Madrid and Barcelona.
 With the city located at the right-bank (north) of the Henares the relief of the municipality gently decreases in elevation from north to south.

 Three small creeks pass through the municipality emptying into the Henares.
 From West to East: Arroyo del Valle, Arroyo Pelayo, and Arroyo Ardoz.

 The highest point lies in the North of the municipality, standing at 623 m above sea level.

 The municipality has a total area of 32.49 km2.

 Climate

+Torrejón de Ardoz has a cold semi-arid climate (Köppen: BSk) with cool winters, hot summers and precipitation concentrated in the autumn and spring seasons.
+As in other parts of the east and south of the Community of Madrid, the aridity is notable.
+Snow, although rare, can occur in some winters.

+Industry

+The city has had industrial facilities from large companies such as Indra, Alcatel, La Cocinera and Amazon.
+This growth occurred mainly at the end of the twentieth century, with a sharp decline in the twenty-first century.

+The city still has 3 industrial estates: Casablanca, Charco de los Peces and Las Monjas.
+The industrial estate of San Fernando is linked to the municipality of Torrejón de Ardoz.

+Commercial

+There are 2 large shopping malls in the municipality: Parque Corredor and the recently opened Oasiz Mall.
+The commercial development of recent years has compensated for the fall in jobs produced in the industrial sector.

+Transports

+The city is connected to Madrid by the A-2 motorway, and by rail through the C2-C7 Cercanías lines.

+There are multiple bus lines connecting Torrejón de Ardoz with Alcalá de Henares (824), with Madrid (224 and 226) and with the nearby towns: Ajalvir, Loeches, San Fernando de Henares, Torres de la Alameda and Daganzo.